magdesign/PocketVJ-CP-v3/ROADMAP.md

 Roadmap
 *******
-- upgrade to newest pimapper
+- upgrade to newest pimapper, which looks very promising in terms of alsa audio and syncing...
 - mapper: compile shortcut for bigmove, make moves even bigger, also small moves
 - mapper: remote buttons for scaling up and scaling down
 - update and include all license texts of all used tools...